-You’ll Never Believe The Weirdest Things Mainers Put On Resumes
+You’ll Never Believe What People In Maine Put On Their Resumes

 Most of us are smart enough to be very conservative (boring?) when it comes to filling out the OTHER INSTERESTS section of a resume or on a job application.